gritsiem/gritsiem.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a Computer Science Master's student from the University of Colorado, Boulder.
-I have 4 years of work experience as a Frontend Software Developer and my interests lie in Machine Learning.
-I am currently doing research in explainability when it comes to decision-making of Large Language Models.
+I am a Computer Science Master's student (graduating May, 2025) from the University of Colorado, Boulder.
+I have 4 years of work experience as a Software Engineer working in client-facing roles with cross-functional teams.
+Currently I am doing research on free-text rationales when it comes to decision-making of Large Language Models.

-My skills include full-stack (HTML and template engines, CSS and SASS preprocessors , React, JS and associated libraries, Node.js, Flask, PostgreSQL, GCP).
-I enjoy coding in Python and have worked with most machine learning libraries.
-I am experienced in client-facing roles as well as working within cross-functional teams.
+I enjoy working on Machine Learning problems - whether it is cleaning and analysing data to find interesting insights, creating statistical deep learning model to achieve learning goals, or building scalable systems for them.
+I have hands on experience with various Python tools and frameworks (Numpy, Pandas, PyTorch, Scikit-learn) as well as scalable cloud technologies (GCP, Docker, Kubernetes).
+I also know full-stack ( Web development, React, Flask, SQL).

-My hobbies are music (I am learning the guitar), watching anime and trying new things!
-Welcome to my website!
+Nice to meet you!

 <!-- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.